G-code generation software for CNC foam cutter

 DevWing Foam 2

-The cost might seem a bit high but I don’t buy models anymore I make all mine now and this justifies the cost.
-Nothing wrong with buying models but for me making and researching the aircraft gives the hobby another dimension.
-Quite often you can make wings for other people and help recover the costs that way.
+DevCad makes this software and a trial version is available.
+The cost might seem high, but I don’t buy models anymore.
+I make mine now and this justifies the costs.
+There is nothing wrong with buying models but for me making and researching the aircraft gives the hobby another dimension.
+You can make wings for other people and help recover some of the costs.

 DevWing Foam 2 for CNC Foam Cutters